skagedal/statusbot/README.md

-This version uses major version 0 of SlackKit.
+This version uses major version 3 of SlackKit.
 You need to apply SlackKit.diff.

+Move Sources/Secret-template.swift to Sources/Secret.swift and set the token.